-The Seton Hall women’s basketball program postponed its first two Big East games of the year following three positive COVID-19 test results among “Tier 1” team personnel on Nov.
+The Seton Hall women’s basketball program postponed its first two Big East games of the year following positive COVID-19 test results among “Tier 1” team personnel on Nov.
 20, according to a release from the athletic department.

 The Pirates were scheduled to play at Butler on Dec.
 4 then host the University of Connecticut on Dec.
 6 at the Walsh Gymnasium.
 Their three tune-up games against Rider, Saint Peter’s and Fairfield were all canceled upon notification of the positive tests within the team.